 For rainy days, head to Liverpool ONE, where you'll find the Jungle Rumble Adventure Golf and a 14-screen cinema, as well as a vast selection of restaurants and shops.
 If the sun is shining, pack a picnic and enjoy some of Liverpool's many green spaces, such as the beautiful Sefton Park.

-With so much to take in, you'll be glad to have your own Liverpool holiday letting to relax in, so that you can recharge your batteries for the next day's fun.
+With so much to take in on your Liverpool family holiday, you'll be glad to have your own accommodation to relax in, so that you can recharge your batteries for the next day's fun.

 Since Liverpool is home to two top football teams, Liverpool FC and Everton, sport plays a vital role in everyday life here.
 Experience this for yourself by heading to one of the team's home grounds to watch a match, before retiring to a local pub to discuss it with the locals.
 The world-famous horse race, the Grand National, also takes place here and offers a riveting insight into the area's sporting culture.

-Defining Liverpool's iconic skyline, this World Heritage Site comprises stunning early 20th c. architecture with the Three Graces of The Royal Liver Building, Cunard Building and Port of Liverpool building.
+Defining Liverpool's iconic skyline, this World Heritage Site comprises stunning early 20th century architecture with the Three Graces of The Royal Liver Building, Cunard Building and Port of Liverpool building.

 The Gothic Revival-style Liverpool Cathedral is Britain's biggest and Europe's fifth largest.
 The Tower Experience proposes sweeping views from 150m above sea level.
 Watch the film on how the cathedral was built, and enter the Bell Chamber.

 With a capacity of more than 54.000 spectators, Anfield Stadium is England's sixth largest football stadium, home to Liverpool F.C. since 1892.
 Enjoy a stadium tour or get tickets for a match.